KamilleModules/Ekom/doc/database/database.md

 - id: pk
 - name: uq, the functional/canonical name of the category, could be used by developers
+- category_id: fk
 - shop_id: fk
 - order: int, a number that the shop can use to order its categories.
-- lft: int, left boundary (nested model)
-- rgt: int, right boundary (nested model)